tmobile/magentaA11y/_checklist-web/tidbit.md

   arrow-keys: |
     The Tidbit scrolls into view
   tab-key: |
-    The focusable link receives keyboard focus - there is a highly visible focus ring
+    The focusable link (if present) receives keyboard focus - there is a highly visible focus ring

 mobile:
   swipe: |